rayprogramming/rayprogramming.com/content/photography/first-toenail-moon/index.md

 ---

 ### This is the way
 This photos that I am sharing with you here are the first shots of the moon I ever took.
-I do claim them as perfect, but I will claim them as my first.
+I don't claim them as perfect, but I will claim them as my first.
 Each photo I share is in hopes that I will strive to do better.

 #### Toenail Moons
 I have adopted this term from an amazing astrophysicist, [Dr. Becky Smethurst](http://drbecky.uk.com/).
 The term is to describe the moon when it is a sliver that resembles a toenail in the sky.
 I am not sure if she is the originator of this term, but I for sure had not heard it before her.
 I was introduced to her through youtube, and the way she communicates information is just outstanding!